-This general method can also work to add fullness to Skirt View IV.
+This general method can also work to add fullness to Skirt View IV (View III in the 4th Edition).

 For simplicity’s sake, I’ll walk you through modifying just the skirt front, but you will do the exact same thing with the back.